 The media, specifically television, magazines, and social media, is constantly teaching us, directly or indirectly, that our bodies are not good enough.

-We’ve been taught our entire lives that in order for someone to like and accept us, we must have a certain body type.
-That in order to be perceived as beautiful, we must lose our curves, have toned abs, slim legs, no stretch marks, no cellulite, flawless skin, and so on.
+We’ve been taught our entire lives that for someone to like and accept us, we must have a certain body type.
+To be perceived as beautiful, we must lose our curves, have toned abs, slim legs, no stretch marks, no cellulite, flawless skin, and so on.

 That being said, we must be thin but not too thin, or else they will accuse us of having an eating disorder.
 We need to be tall but not too tall, and we need boobs but not too many.
 And the saga continues.